 The fit of the Elektra was initially very snug, and I found myself with the urge to kick them off as soon as I topped out each sport route during my first outing with my new kicks.
 Evolv sizes their rock shoes based on street sizes, and generally I am anywhere between an 8.5 and 9.
 I chose to order an 8.5 after chatting with some of our Evolv-loving pros here at Outdoor Prolink, wanting to make sure I had a snug enough fit to ensure performance without fully sacrificing comfort.
 When the Elektras first arrived, they felt comfortable yet snug.
 Things changed once I got on rock for my first full day and noticed the fit was perhaps a little too snug.

-Lucky for me, by my second and third days out in the Elektras, they gently stretched enough to increase comfort markedly without losing the power position in my toes caused by the Knuckle Box and Love Bump combo.
+Lucky for me, by my second and third days out in the Elektras, they gently stretched enough to increase comfort markedly without losing the power position in my toes caused by the contoured upper.
 Crisis averted!
 I definitely recommend trying on a few different pairs from Evolv before you pull the trigger if you are a first time Evolv customer.

 The overlapping fabric flaps just beneath the Velco straps are super plushy and soft, so I was able to crank all the way down on the straps without pinching or chaffing on the top of my feet.
 I really love the double Velco strap closure system; it was very easy to slip them on and off, or even slip a heel out for a little relief in between pitches.
 I don’t think I can ever go back to rock shoes with laces after trying out the Elektras!